Phitsanulok Phitsanulok Province, Thailand Travel Guide

 If your initial trip occurred during the hot or rainy season, consider a return during the cool season for optimal outdoor exploration and comfortable weather.

-Plan a trip specifically to experience the magical Loy Krathong festival in Phitsanulok if missed on your first visit.
+Schedule a vacation specifically to experience the magical Loy Krathong festival in Phitsanulok if missed on your first visit.

 The Nan River provides a beautiful setting for the Loy Krathong festivities, offering a truly unique cultural experience.